remote-no-code/FPGA-IP-DEVELOPMENT/Task3/readme.md

 * GPIO IP is proven usable by software
 * Register map behaves exactly as defined
 * Address decoding is correct
-* Software–hardware contract is validated
+* Software–hardware contract is fully validated
 * Design is ready for FPGA programming (Step 5)

-This step completes functional validation of the GPIO IP.
+This step completes **functional validation of the GPIO IP**.

+---

 ## Step 5: Hardware Validation (Optional)